AlternativeFFFF/Alt-F4/submissions/april-1st/submission-april-1st.md

 **[Emotes and Speech Bubbles](https://mods.factorio.com/mod/EmotesAndSpeechBubbles)** 	*Kiplacon*

 This handy mod makes multiplayer interactions a lot livelier, especially when you can't use a mic.
 Your text in chat also appears over your head.
-This is already more immersive but the best part is the emotes it provides.
-The emote menu is opened by clicking the middle mouse button (and customized by right-clicking them).
-The mod helps enhance your fun and funny moments: There are emotes for partying, coordinating, and of course pressing "F" or declaring "rekt!" when your friend gets hit by a train.
+This is already more immersive than following the console output but the even better feature is the ability to use emotes.
+The emotes are selected by clicking the middle mouse button to open the emote hotbar and left-clicking to show.
+Right-clicking an emote on the hotbar lets you switch it with another from the full library.
+The mod helps enhance your fun and funny moments: You can point left/right at directions or places of interest.
+You can vibe with emotes for partying.
+You can boast or praise big-brain moments with the matching emote or display that you are thinking.
+And of course, you can "press F" or declare "rekt!" when your friend gets hit by a train!

 *<Video: Kiplacon: Emotes.mp4>*